-For the pay structure effective April 26, 2015, the parties agree that the pay structure will increase three percent (3%) in addition to the standard pay structure movement that occurs with the annual PBI.
+For the pay structure effective the pay period including April 23, 2018, the parties agree that the pay structure will increase three percent (3%) in addition to the standard pay structure movement that occurs with the annual PBI.

 Please sign the letter in the space below if the foregoing accurately reflects the understanding of the parties.